PhD courses and events

 The PhD degree in Environmental Science will include 240 credits, of which 180 credits are awarded for your doctoral thesis which is a compilation thesis composed of articles or manuscripts.

-Below you find information about compulsory courses and tasks as well as other courses at CEC and at the Faculty of Science.
+Below you find information about courses and compulsory tasks at CEC and at the Faculty of Science.
 Credits can also be achieved through participation in courses at other universities or attending conferences.

 Compulsory tasks